rshw8487/SportsBookTech/README.md

 In the end we can use metrics and check if the system performance changes appropriately to the load.
 Test could be runned from src/test/java/SoupUiTest.java Test results would be stored to SportBookTechQATask-soapui-project.xml

+4.Endurance Testing

+Endurance testing determines the longevity of components, and if the system can withstand average to peak load over a predefined duration.
+Memory utilization should be observed to detect potential failures.
+The testing will also measure that throughput and response times after sustained activity continues to meet performance goals.

+5.Spike Testing

+It is conducted to find out the stability of the system when it is loaded in burst of very small time and releasing the load quickly.
+For example – viewing real time replays of video streams (games) while there is a goal / wicket / six.

+6.Scalability Testing

+Scalability differs from Load Testing in the fact that scalability test measures the system at the minimum and maximum loads at all levels, including the software, hardware and database levels.
+Once the maximum load is found out, developers need to respond appropriately to ensure that the system is scalable after a particular load.
+For Example - If scalability testing determines the maximum load to be 10,000 users, then for the system to be scalable, developers need to take measures on factors such as decreasing response time after 10,000 user limit is reached or increasing the RAM size to accommodate the growing user data.

+Regarding "KPI’s would you be after, and how could you make the tests consistently reproducible on demand" - It's really depends of the project needs and purposes.